 The American Nurses Credentialing Center is the most common organization that grants CNS certifications.
 Nurses must graduate from an accredited program in their specialty area and pass a certification examination.

-Online Master's Degree in Nursing with a Specialization as Clinical Nurse Specialist Overview
+Master's Degree in Nursing: Specialization as Clinical Nurse Specialist

 Clinical nurse specialists are tasked with providing patient assessment and advanced care, as well as seeing to the implementation of advanced healthcare delivery systems.
 This online master's degree program prepares prospective clinical nurse specialists to diagnose and treat diseases, injuries and disabilities, along with assisting patients and their families in the prevention, containment and amelioration of illness.